 Pernil, which translates as pork loin, is sometimes served as the centerpiece of a meal but is usually used as sandwich filler in Brazil, in a variant of the pulled pork sandwich.
 This Caribbean inspired dish is typically found in street food markets and other roadside eateries, but has also been raised to new gastronomic heights in Brazil where it is one of the most typical late night snacks for the revellers who line the beaches.
 It is served on crusty French bread with a variety of side dishes and sauce combinations, all of which makes for a hefty, and ultimately satisfying meal for anyone who has spent too long out on the beach.

 Where to try it: Estadão

-A legendary late night snack hut in Sao Paulo which is open 24 hours a day, Estadão welcomes revellers throughout the night, this no frills café is the best place to experience true Brazilian Pernil.
+A legendary late night snack hut in Sao Paulo which is open 24 hours a day, Estadão welcomes revelers throughout the night.
+This no frills café is the best place to experience true Brazilian Pernil.

 Estadão, Viaduto 9 de Julho 193, Triangulo, Sao Paulo, +55 11 3257-7121

 Carne de Sol

 Carne de Sol is a northern Brazilian dish which again brings the country’s carnivorous tendencies to the fore.
-It consists of heavily salted beef which is left out in the sun for several days to cure, and is a distant relative of America’s Beef Jerky and the Caribbean favourite Biltong.
+It consists of heavily salted beef which is left out in the sun for several days to cure, and is a distant relative of America’s Beef Jerky and the Caribbean favorite Biltong.
 The name translates as ‘meat of sun’ and it is a dish which embodies the arid, desert like landscape of the northeast Region.
 It is often fried or served in a hamburger, or with onions and the typical thick potato chips of the area, and it makes for a gloriously meaty feast.

 Where to try it: Picui

 One of the best restaurants in Maceio in Northeastern Brazil, Picui takes rustic dishes such as Carne Do Sol and raises them to a gourmet level, whilst still staying true to the earthy origins of this region.

 Where to try it: Cantinho do Curuca